nektra/Deviare-InProc/Readme.md

 ----------------------
 # INSTALLATION & USAGE

-Uncompress the downloaded .zip file in an empty folder.
+Clone the repository using `git clone --recursive`.
+If you download the zipped source code package instead, take note that this project depends on [UDis86][UDis86 link].

-If the package contains the source code, you can open the `NktHookLib.sln` with Visual Studio to rebuild the libraries.
+You can open the `NktHookLib.sln` with Visual Studio to rebuild the libraries.

 The *LIBS* subfolder contains precompiled libraries of the product.